Grant-Archibald-MS/powerfuldev-testing/examples/coe-kit-setup-and-install-wizard.md

 1. How do we collaborate with the Test Engine team to improve the Test Engine?
 2. How do we setup and install the solution?
-3. Could we automate the creation of the environment, install of dependancies, setup of connections?
+3. Could we automate the creation of the environment, install of dependencies, setup of connections?
 4. How we extend testing a Model Driven Application with custom pages?
 5. How do we handle the user consent diaglog?
 6. How build tests to interact with a complicated multi stage setup process?
-7. How can we craete integration tests calling Power Automate Cloud Flows?
+7. How can we create integration tests calling Power Automate Cloud Flows?
 8. How can we validating the successful setup and state with dataverse?
 9. How can we scale what we are learning to improve guidance?